 Partner with parents/guardians.

-Many colleges and universities are now "test optional" for SAT and ACT college entrance exams for the Class of 2021, including the University of California and the California State University.
+Many colleges and universities are now "test optional" for SAT and ACT college entrance exams for the Class of 2023, in addition, the University of California and the California State University are not using SAT or ACT scores for admission.
 Check with the campuses you plan to apply to for their specific freshmen entrance requirements.

 Look under the colleges' testing FAQ's for updated information.